nasha4/AdventOfCode/Advent2024/README.md

 ## [Day 20: Race Condition](https://adventofcode.com/2024/day/20)
 [[34 LOC / 282ms / 869ms](Day20.cs)]
 Haha, pathfinding with a PriorityQueue.
 I made the (initial) assumption for part 2 that every shortcut would lead from somewhere on the best (non-cheating) path, to another spot on the best path.
-I didn't exepect this to give me the right answer but it did, so it was a little unsatisfying because I don't see any reason why this should be true.
+I didn't expect this to give me the right answer but it did, so it was a little unsatisfying because I don't see any reason why this should be true.
 Mightn't there be cases where pathing down a blind alley (off the beaten path) and then activating the cheat is a major shortcut?
 Or teleporting into a blind alley, for that matter?
 Evidently the puzzle input is *so* contrived that this can never happen, but I don't see why.

 ## [Day 21: Keypad Conundrum](https://adventofcode.com/2024/day/21)
 [[72 LOC / 12ms / 423ms](Day21.cs)]